ShotaKiko/ShotaKiko/README.md

 # Hey there! 👋

-My name is Shota Kikozashvili and I'm a Full Stack Web developer.
+My name is Shota Kikozashvili and I'm a Full Stack Web Developer.
 <br>I love to tinker and build cool things that aim to solve real world problems. :hammer: :earth_americas:
 <br><br>Working as a Junior Web Developer at LiveView Technologies.
 <br>You can find some of my projects at [shotakiko.com](https://shotakiko.com/) :computer: